 If the answer to all of these questions is yes, the camp or program meets the definition and Child Protection Training and Background Screening of staff/counselors/volunteers is required.

 Yes.
-Actually, a Risk Assessment is performed by RMS and by the System Risk Management Office to determine if additional insurance, safety measures, training or other controls are recommended to ensure a safe event.
+Actually, a Risk Assessment is performed by RMC and by the System Risk Management Office to determine if additional insurance, safety measures, training or other controls are recommended to ensure a safe event.